LaunchCode-Education-Archived/csharp-web-development/src/chapters/vstools/debugger.rst

 Debugger
 ========

 Watch this video to learn the basics of the debugging tools available in Visual Studio.

+.. admonition:: Tip

+   If you want to follow along, Chris is debugging the :ref:`hello-methods` program back in the introduction to data types.

 .. youtube::
    :video_id: sACkw915kmg